ale627/ale627.github.io/d-trading.md

 ---
 layout: post
 permalink: /trading.html
-title:  Trading Reference Guide
+title:  Trading Reference
-pagename: Trading Ref
+pagename: Trading
 ---

-If someone asks me about trading, I usually can't give a good answer because I'm not sure where to start.
+If asked about trading, I usually can't give a good answer because I'm not sure where to start.
 Knowledge can be really amorphous in your head.
-What are the main topics, and how are they related?
+What are the main topics and how are they related?

-So I decided to write it out.
-Over the course of several weeks I expanded several sections and reflowed the writing.
+So I've written it out.
+Over the course of several weeks I expanded and rearranged several sections.
 This reference now has a dedicated page and receives routine edits.
-Check back as it expands into a corpus of knowledge.
+Check back as it evolves.

 * TOC
 {:toc}